evelasko/kraken-js-client/README.md

 - Convert it to typescript for smoother development
 - Make it usable in all nodejs versions and browsers.
 - Implement retry system since kraken is unstabble atm
-- Create typeings for easier use
+- Create typings for easier use

 ## Installation
-Please install this package using `npm` kraken-exchange-node-api
+Install this package using `npm`

 ```bash
 npm install kraken-js-client
 ```

-## Requirements
-This library was written in ES2015 code.
-We highly recommenda any version of Node.js greater than 7.

 ## API Clients
 API Clients provide simple way to use Kraken API directly without need to use Classes that we provided.